As you work with other people, you will experience resistance when you suggest changes and want to implement something new. Why is this?

-Our conversation for today’s episode centers around the idea of building trust on the teams you work with.
-As most our listeners are in the data platform space, we thought it would be a good idea to reach outside our community to folks we might receive the most pushback from–developers.
+Our conversation for today’s episode centers around the idea of building trust in the teams you work with.
+As most of our listeners are in the data platform space, we thought it would be a good idea to reach outside our community to folks we might receive the most push-back from–developers.
 We are happy to have Richard Campbell on the show with us today.
 Richard is the co-host of the .NET rocks podcast and you might recognize him from one of his many Channel9 videos.

-We chat with Richard about how we can build trust and some common ways we attempt to show authority can backfire on us and actually cause more problems.
+We chat with Richard about how we can build trust and how some common ways we attempt to show authority can backfire on us and actually cause more problems.
 We talk about some of the ways those we trust have gone about earning our trust.
-I know you enjoy this episode.
+I know you’ll enjoy this episode.